apache/pinot/thirdeye/docs/README.md

 ### Updating docs
 1. Edit or add files as needed.
-2. Build using `make html`
+2. Build using `make livedocs`.
-3. Open `_build/html/index.html` in your favorite browser
+3. Open `_build/html/index.html` in your favorite browser.
+The page should auto-update with your changes.
 4. Ensure the contents and links work correctly
 5. Submit a PR!